 Christmas Eve spacewalk for repair job begins

-(CNN) — While many people may spend Christmas Eve doing last-minute shopping, two American astronauts have a more challenging matter to attend to Tuesday.
+(CNN) -- — While many people may spend Christmas Eve doing last-minute gift shopping, two American astronauts have a more challenging matter to attend to Tuesday.

-In orbit more than 200 miles above Earth, flight engineers Rick Mastracchio and Mike Hopkins embarked on a spacewalk on Tuesday morning to repair part of the International Space Station's cooling system.
+In orbit more than 200 miles above the planet, Flight Engineers Rick Mastracchio and Mike Hopkins embarked on a spacewalk to repair part of the International Space Station's cooling system on Tuesday morning.

 It is the second Christmas Eve spacewalk in history, according to NASA.

 The two engineers were carrying out the second in a series of expeditions needed to replace a malfunctioning pump, which circulates ammonia through loops outside the station to keep equipment cool.

 The pump developed problems December 11, when an internal valve stuck in an incorrect position.
 The space station's life support system remains up and running, but operations were cut back as a result of the failure, NASA said.